Murderville: Production

 Krister Johnson serves as showrunner.
 Anna Drezen, Chadd Gindin, Craig Rowin, Jack Kukoda, Marina Cockenberg, Kerry O'Neill, Hannah Levy, and Adriana Robles also serve as writers.
 Iain K. Morris and Brennan Shroff shared director duties for each episode.
 The series was filmed in mid-2021.
-Murderville was released on February 3, 2022 on Netflix.
+Murderville was released on February 3, 2022, on Netflix.

+According to an interview Will Arnett gave in December 2025, Murderville was not officially canceled, but Netflix was not funding more episodes.
+Arnett said he had argued to Netflix that the show cost practically nothing to produce, but has nevertheless been unable to procure the required funding.

 Reception

 The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 6.4/10, based on 35 critic reviews.
 The website's critics consensus reads, "Murdervilles improvisational premise can lead to stretches of dead air, but the moments of spontaneous inspiration are worthwhile—and it helps to have Will Arnett on the case."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 17 critics, indicating "generally favorable reviews".

 Kathryn VanArendonk of Vulture praised the show's concept, writing, "Arnett's flexibility and playfulness are key to making Murderville work, but strong celebrity casting is what keeps its fairly predictable shtick from getting boring."

 The Guardians Jack Seale felt that the original BBC series "was a startling flash of bottled chaos that deserves to be cherished.
 It doesn't deserve the new US remake, Murderville (Netflix), which hacks off the concept's eccentric rough edges, then makes a mess of the less interesting show that's left."